meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Worked through more of SuperHi's week five course, which is now starting to get into some basic .jQuery and Javascript.

 **Thoughts:** This week has been crazy, so I haven't been able to stick to my normal schedule.
 I'm happy to get back to it today! :)

+### Day 14: December 28, 2017

+**Today's Progress**: Finished week 5 of SuperHi's HTML, CSS and Javascript course!
+Finally using some .jQuery and Javascript.

+**Thoughts:** Back at it after a bit of a break for the holidays and my birthday.
+Feeling a little rusty, but happy to jump back in.